This article discusses deploying and troubleshooting a Datto ALTO 1 device.

 This section discusses steps to take when an ALTO device is failing to check in.

 - On the front of the ALTO device, the power button can also be used for other tasks.
-Power button indicated in figure A by a black box.
+The power button indicated in Figure1 by a black box.

 - Pressing the power button twice in rapid succession forces the device to check in.
 A short chime will confirm this.